vitessio/website/content/en/docs/16.0/concepts/query-rewriting.md

 ### Server System Variables

 A user might also want to change one of the many different system variables that MySQL exposes.
-Vitess handles system variables in one of four different ways:
+Vitess handles system variables in one of five different ways:

   * *No op*.
 For some settings, Vitess will just silently ignore the setting.
 This is for system variables that don't make much sense in a sharded setting, and don't change the behaviour of MySQL in an interesting way.
   * *Check and fail if not already set*.
 These are settings that should not change, but Vitess will allow SET statements that try to set the variable to whatever it already is.